rodrimati1992/structural_crates/readme.md

 - `alloc`:
     Enables alloc crate support,this is enabled by default.
-    If this is enabled on a version prior to 1.36 it will enable `std` support.

-- `rust_1_36`:
-    For enabling support of Rust versions from 1.36 onwards , this is automatically enabled by `structural`'s build script.
-    This feature is required because the `alloc` crate was stabilized for Rust 1.36, while this library supports Rust back to 1.34.

-- `rust_1_40`:
-    For enabling support of Rust versions from 1.40 onwards , this is automatically enabled by `structural`'s build script.
-    This automatically enables the "better_macros" feature.

 - `specialization`:
     Enables specialization inside structural,without enabling the nightly feature flag.